wolfganghuse/KarbonObjectsBootcamp/KarbonObjectBootcamp/KarbonObjectBootcamp.rst

    -  Secret Key : The secret key located on the file you’ve downloaded when configuring object

-   -  Click on the |image7| icône to verify and validate
+   -  Click on the |image7| icone to verify and validate

 -  Now the Object storage is connected, let’s try to upload some files.
-   Click on the folder icône on the top left section
+   Click on the folder icone on the top left section

 -  Click on external storage folder